 Without further ado, let’s begin!

 Branches are independent lines of development in a Git repository.
-They are used to separate your code so that you can work on different parts of a project without having to affect the main line of development.
+They are used to separate your code.
+A branch lets you work on different parts of a project without having to affect the main line of development.

 What happens if a branch is named incorrectly?
 Do you need to delete it?
 No. Git may be annoying at times but it does have a method that you can use to rename a branch.
 You can learn more about Git branches in our git branch tutorial.